matteogatti/angularjs-webpack-ES6/README.md

 AngularJS + Webpack + ES6 (ECMAScript 6)
 ---------------------------------------

-A simple example that implements AngularJS 1.5.x with Webpack, Babel and ECMAScript 6 language
+A simple example that implements AngularJS 1.5.x with Webpack, Babel and ECMAScript 6 language.

 How-to
 ======